rrishabsingh02/abstract-factory-desgin-A1/README.md

   - `AppleFactory.java`: The concrete factory for creating Apples.
   - `OrangeFactory.java`: The concrete factory for creating Oranges.
   - `GroceryStore.java`: The test driver class for demonstrating the code.
+- `bin/`: This folder contains the Java class files.
 - `prices.txt`: A data file containing fixed prices for grocery items.
 - `README.md`: This README file.

 In the `GroceryStore` class, we demonstrate the creation of grocery products (Bananas, Apples, and Oranges) using the respective factories.
 Here's how it works: